subhaze/CSS-Extended/README.md

 ```

 Don't have Emmet?
 No problem, you won't have any problems with it being enable by default.
 Still want to disable Emmet support?
-Just set `"use_emmet": false` in the user's package settings
+Just set `"use_emmet": false` in the user's package settings or use the `Use Emmet` toggle from the menu `Preferences > Package Settings > CSS Extended Completions`

 ----